Tracey Lindberg: Missing and murdered Indigenous women

-Lindberg has also focused on the crisis of missing and murdered Indigenous women and girls in Canada and the United States with her article, "Violence against Indigenous women and the case of Cindy Gladue," published in 2015.
+Lindberg has also focused on the crisis of Missing and Murdered Indigenous Women and Girls in Canada and the United States with her article, "Violence against Indigenous women and the case of Cindy Gladue", published in 2015.
 The article gives agency to families of the missing and murdered and addresses the systemic violence that has impacted Indigenous women.

 Survivors of sexual violence

-In addition to Lindberg's work with Indigenous women, she works with women of many backgrounds who have experienced sexual violence.
-In 2018, she facilitated a workshop at Carleton University called "Survivors Writing Circle," which teaches writing as a tool for healing and recovery for survivors of sexual violence.
+In addition to Lindberg's work with Indigenous women, she works with women of various backgrounds who have experienced sexual violence.
+In 2018, she facilitated a workshop at Carleton University called "Survivors' Writing Circle", which taught writing as a tool for healing and recovery for survivors of sexual violence.

 Birdie (2015)

 Birdie, published in 2015, was Lindberg's debut novel.
-Birdie is enriched with elements of Cree culture which incorporate storytelling, tradition, and language.
-Lindberg purposely disrupts the chronological order of time and challenges the linear order, as most of the story takes place from Bernice Meetoos's bed in an almost dream state, shifting between the past and present.
-Many reviews have said that Birdie challenges Canada's dark history in regard to the colonization of Indigenous peoples, in contrast to Canada being seen for its image of national kindness.
+Birdie is enriched with elements of Cree storytelling, tradition, and language.
+The story is told non-linearly, with most of it taking place from Bernice Meetoos's bed in an almost-dream state, shifting between the past and present.
+Reviews have noted that Birdie challenges Canada's violent history in regard to the colonization of Indigenous peoples, in contrast to Canada often purporting an image of national kindness.

-Indigenous women

-Lindberg gives agency to the voices of Indigenous women as she presents the journey of Bernice Meetoos, a Cree-Métis woman who becomes withdrawn from the present in order to work through her traumatic past.
-Throughout her novel, Lindberg encourages people to be responsible for one another, which opens up an honest dialogue and begins the conversation of reconciliation.
-This novel addresses the epidemic of Missing and Murdered Indigenous Women and girls in North America, and the economic and social inequities in Indigenous communities.
+Lindberg presents the journey of Bernice Meetoos, a Cree-Métis woman who becomes withdrawn from the present in order to work through her traumatic past.
+Throughout her novel, Lindberg encourages people to be responsible for one another, opening up a dialogue about reconciliation.
+This novel addresses the epidemic of Missing and Murdered Indigenous Women and Girls in North America, and the economic and social inequities in Indigenous communities.

-Cree Poetic Aesthetics

-Lindberg uses Cree Poetic Aesthetics throughout her novel with the use of traditional song, Cree Language, Cree law, and humor.
-In Cree Poetic Aesthetics, Lindberg uses the technique of narrative to give identity to Indigenous people in Canadian literature.
-The way in which Lindberg constructs her sentences, translates Cree language, inserts politically charged words, and uses self-reflection of the main character demonstrate many of the linguistic tools that re-claim Indigenous identity.
-Lindberg uses Plains Cree language by translating Cree into English in footnotes.
-She also reclaims certain racial derogatives through re-appropriation.
+Lindberg uses Cree poetic aesthetics throughout her novel with the use of Cree traditional song, language, law, and humour.
+The way in which Lindberg constructs her sentences, translates Cree language, inserts politically charged words, and uses self-reflection of the main character are some of the linguistic narrative techniques that reclaim Indigenous identity in literature.
+Lindberg uses Plains Cree language translated into English in footnotes.
+She also reclaims certain racial pejoratives through re-appropriation.

-Cree Law

-Wahkohtowin

-Lindberg uses the relational tool of Cree Law in her novel Birdie.
-It is based on the principle that we are all bound by the universe and have a reciprocal obligation to treat one another with care.
-The law is called Wahkohtowin; Lindberg wanted to use this to explore the intimate bond we have with one another, on a human level.
+Lindberg uses the relational tool of Cree law in Birdie, based on the principle that we are all bound by the universe and have a reciprocal obligation to treat one another with care, called Wahkohtowin.